 - Diagnosing pain symptoms

-Your OBGYN can use it to assist in other procedures, as well.
-For example, a diagnostic hysteroscopy can be used in conjunction with a laparoscopy, as mentioned above, or to ascertain the position of your uterus before a uterine suspension.
-Because it’s so versatile, the hysteroscope has become a commonly used tool in a gynecologist’s toolbox.
+Your physician can use it to assist in other ob-gyn procedures, as well.
+For example, your doctor may simultaneously use a diagnostic hysteroscopy and laparoscopy.
+Or they can use it to ascertain the position of your uterus before a uterine suspension.
+Because it’s so versatile, the hysteroscope has become a commonly used tool in a doctor’s toolbox.

-Because the hysteroscope is a hollow tube, your doctor can pass tools through it to perform functional tasks.
-In fact, the two uses of a hysteroscope go hand-in-hand, as its diagnostic use can find an issue — such as endometrial polyps — and its functional use can perform the task, in this case removing the polyps (a hysteroscopy polypectomy).
+Because the hysteroscope is a hollow tube, your gynecologist in Midtown, Manhattan, and Upper East Side can pass tools through it to perform functional tasks.
+The two uses of a hysteroscope go hand-in-hand, as its diagnostic use can find an issue — such as endometrial polyps — and its practical use can perform the task, in this case removing the polyps (a hysteroscopy polypectomy).

 - Identifying and removing uterine fibroids